nxg-nxg/vtspice/README.md

 Any type or number of files is acceptable.

 ```
-$ vtspice inverter.sp netlist mos.mdl mos.skw diode.mdl cap.mdl
+$ vtspice inverter.sp netlist stimulus.sp meas_file mos.mdl mos.lib diode.mdl cap.mdl
 ```

 If you can place library file or device model on the remote server, fewer arguments are required.

 ```
-$ vtspice inverter.sp netlist
+$ vtspice inverter.sp netlist stimulus.sp meas_file
 ```

-In this case, you may need to edit the path of `.include` or `.lib` statement in SPICE files.
+In this case, you may need to edit the path of `.include` or `.lib` statement in your SPICE files.

 ```
 # BEFORE